valeIT/valeIT.github.io/_posts/2012-03-02-missconceptions-about-multitasking-on-ios.markdown

 >
 > Here's the statement I keep hearing, and it's wrong:
 >
-> > _All those apps in the multitasking bar on your iOS device are currently active and slowing it down, filling the device's memory or using up your battery.
-To maximise performance and battery life, you should kill them all manually._
+> > _All those apps in the multitasking bar on your iOS device is currently active and slowing it down, filling the device's memory or using up your battery.
+To maximize performance and battery life, you should kill them all manually._
 >
 > The iOS multitasking bar does _not_ contain a list of all running apps.
 It contains a list of _recently used apps_.
 The user _never_ has to manage background tasks on iOS.
 >